 The Rumours sessions were all about capturing the magic.
 In "Second Hand News,” the Celtic-rock rhythm is a recording of someone tapping on a chair in the studio.

 "Songbird" was recorded live at UC Berkeley's Zellerbach Auditorium.
-Caillat wanted to recreate the vibe of a live performance, so he booked the theatre for the night.
+Caillat wanted to recreate the vibe of a live performance, so he booked the theater for the night.
 He even set the mood by putting a dozen roses and a spotlight on the nine-foot Steinway Christine McVie used.

 The session continued until seven o'clock in the morning because McVie had to do it in one take.
 In true Fleetwood fashion, they used 15 mics to record the song.